nortikin/sverchok/docs/issue_template.rst

 ## Problem statement

+Is the problem installation related? then `visit this page first <https://github.com/nortikin/sverchok#troubleshooting-installation-errors>`_.

-Please describe your problem here.
+For any other issues, or if the installation still failed; Please describe the problem here.

 ## Steps to reproduce